HarshavardhanVemali/Feedback/README.md

 **Notes:**

-- **Replace the bracketed information with your project's specific details.**
+- **Replace the information with your project's specific details.**
-- **Use Markdown formatting for headings, lists, code blocks, and links.**
-- **Include a screenshot or two to showcase your project's functionality.**
 - **Consider adding a "Usage" section if your project has specific commands or functionalities.**